ltu-22182929/AI-Capsule/ai-capsule/README.md

 ## AI-Assisted Development

-AI tools were used to assist with project scaffolding, React components, Express route design, SQLite queries, OAuth/JWT integration, CSS, testing, and debugging.
+I used ChatGPT during development to assist with project scaffolding, React component structure, Express route design, SQLite queries, GitHub OAuth and JWT integration, CSS, testing, and debugging.

+ChatGPT was also used to explain the authentication flow, including the purpose of the GitHub OAuth Client ID and Client Secret, the role of the application JWT, the difference between the GitHub access token and the Express-issued JWT, the purpose of JWT_SECRET, and how the protected API retrieves the authenticated user identity from `req.user.sub`.

+These explanations were used to help me understand and verify the security flow rather than only relying on generated code.

 ### Problem identified and corrected

-During development, an issue was identified with the JWT cookie configuration.
-Setting `secure: true` during local HTTP development prevents the browser from sending the cookie correctly.
-The implementation was adjusted so that the cookie is not marked Secure during local development, while production enables the Secure flag when `NODE_ENV=production`.
+During development, I identified an issue with the JWT cookie configuration.
+The cookie was initially configured with `secure: true` for all environments.
+This caused the authentication cookie to not work correctly during local development because the local application uses HTTP rather than HTTPS.

+I corrected the configuration so that the cookie uses `secure: false` during local development and `secure: true` when `NODE_ENV=production`.

+This allowed local OAuth and JWT authentication to work correctly while still keeping the production cookie secure.

 ### OAuth and JWT verification